 24. Apple cider

 Apple cider is a common beverage many people drink in the fall.
 Apple cider is made from apples that are ground and then pressed to release the juice.
-You can use apple cider to make a boozy cocktail, incorporate into baked goods, or just sip on by itself.
+You can use apple cider to make a boozy cocktail, incorporate it into baked goods, or just sip on it by itself.